 New Jersey crawl spaces can be the ideal breeding ground for mold if a homeowner is not careful.
 If all that porous, cellulose-based building materials are exposed to moisture buildup, you will run the risk of mold development.
 When it comes to mold, excess moisture is one of the main causes.
+Effective crawl space mold prevention requires a thorough understanding of what causes crawl space mold in the first place.
 Here are some of the more common crawl space moisture sources:

 Leaks– Regular leak checks will allow you to spot and address leaks early on to prevent major damage.

 Foundation– Damage to your foundation or water buildup outside your foundation can leave your crawl space vulnerable to water intrusion.

 Landscape– Your home’s surroundings are very important to keeping rising water out.
 You always want water to flow away from your home.

 Insulation– Crawl space insulation helps to prevent humidity and condensation by reducing heat loss and cool air loss.

 Vapor Barrier– A crawl space vapor barrier is a layer of plastic installed over the dirt floor of a crawl space to control moisture emitted through the dirt floor.

 Ventilation– Properly installed and sufficiently sized crawl space vents can help air flow to aid moisture control.

 Dehumidifier– Crawl Space dehumidifiers can help to keep your NJ crawl space dry.
 If you crawl space is especially damp or humid, a dehumidifier can help.